 If you’re aiming for quick results when translating a website, you’ll need a different approach.
 The safest option for short-term growth involves using any, or all, of the top ten languages.

 - Indonesian / Malaysian

 Keep in mind, though, that competing in a market with a large user base that shares a language means you’ll have hefty competition.
-Long-term results may not come as quickly as expected for website translation to Spanish, for example.
+For example, long-term results may not come as quickly as expected for website translation to Spanish.
 Additionally, these contexts change constantly and rapidly, so your investment will be far greater and stretched over longer periods of time than with more niche audiences.

-However, a smaller consumer base lets you stay laser-focused on satisfying a reduced number of needs and expectations.
-It requires less versatility and it’s easier to connect each investment to a specific outcome.
+However, a smaller consumer base lets you stay laser-focused on satisfying fewer needs and expectations.
+It requires less versatility and connecting each investment to a specific outcome is easier.
 If niche audiences are a part of your plan, you should include translating into languages with smaller user bases.